dbj-systems/dbj--nanolib/valstat.md

         printf("\nFlags A: %d , %s", *flags.first , flags.second->c_str() );
 ```
 Using CLANG, output is garbage for the empty  `optional<string>`.
 Using G++ output is nicely formated, string: "(null)".

+Let us now try the above example, but with nullopt, used.
 ```cpp
     pair_of_options<bool, string > flags2 = {{ true }, nullopt };
         printf("\nFlags B: %d , %s", *flags2.first , flags2.second->c_str() );